 Home Values Resources How to Use Exotics Older Subscribe vmr-latemodel-logo MENU

-2021: A Used Car Market Like No Other
+2023: A Used Car Market Like No Other, Part II

 Skyrocketing prices.
 Little to no inventory.
 Bidding wars.
 No, we're not talking about the real estate market.
-This is the reality of the used car market in 2021.
-It's been fueled by a combination of factors, a perfect storm that is pushing values higher at unprecedented rates.
+This is the reality of the used car market in 2021-and-2022--and again in 2023.
+After a brief respite in early 2023, the market is ticking upward again, although not at the pace it had been.
+This market has been fueled by a combination of factors, a perfect storm that is pushing values unrelentingly higher.
 While we've occasionally seen this in spot markets (say, after a large natural disaster), this time it is pretty much everywhere.

 What's fueling this?
 There are several factors; here are the most significant:

-• Constricted new car availability due to global chip and resource shortages
+• A slowly easing of constricted new car availability due to global chip and resource shortages

 • Post CV-19 consumer demand